hyperspy/hyperspyUI/doc/source/devguide.rst

 to set whether they should be loaded or not.
 There's also an 'Edit' button which will open up the source code of the plugin in a new :ref:`code-editor`.

-Unselecting a plugin will attempt to unload it, but the success of this depends on the plugin correctly implementing its :py:meth:`~hyperspyui.plugins.plugin.Plugin.unload` routine, which might not always be the case.
+Unchecking a plugin will attempt to unload it, but the success of this depends on the plugin correctly implementing its :py:meth:`~hyperspyui.plugins.plugin.Plugin.unload` routine, which might not always be the case.